Mediacorp: History

-Television broadcasting

 Shortly after Singapore reached self-government status on 3 June 1959, there were plans to obtain television transmission rights.
 This manifested the founding of Television Singapura on 4 April 1961.

-Television Singapura aired test broadcasts on channel 5 from 21 January to 15 February 1963, ahead of its first official pilot broadcast on the evening of 15 February 1963.
+Test broadcasts took place on VHF channel 5 from 21 January to 15 February 1963, ahead of its first official pilot broadcast on the evening of 15 February 1963.
 Minister for Culture S. Rajaratnam became the first person to appear on Singapore TV, announcing that "Tonight might well mark the start of a social and cultural revolution in our lives."
 The first programme aired was a documentary, TV Looks at Singapore.
 The pilot service would broadcast for one hour and 40 minutes nightly; at the time, it was estimated that only one in 58 Singaporeans owned a television.

-On 2 April 1963, Channel 5 was officially inaugurated by Yang di-Pertuan Negara Yusof Ishak; the service expanded to 7:15 to 11:00 p.m. nightly.
+On 2 April 1963, Channel 5 was officially inaugurated by Yang di-Pertuan Negara of Singapore Yusof Ishak; the service expanded to 7:15 to 11:00 p.m. nightly.
 By September, its broadcast day had been lengthened to begin at 6:30 p.m.
-Initially, Channel 5 carried programmes in all four of Singapore's official languages.
-On 31 August, Channel 8 started trial broadcasts, before starting its regular service on 23 November 1963.
+A second channel (Channel 8) started trial broadcasts on 31 August 1963, before starting its regular service on 23 November 1963.

-In January 1964, Television Singapura became the state branch of the new Televisyen Malaysia from Kuala Lumpur and was subsequently rebranded as sister channel "Television Malaysia (Singapura)".
-During its time as part of Malaysia, Singapore, like its three other partners–Sabah, Sarawak and Malaya—had its own radio network, but Singapore was the only state to have its own television network.
-The state's radio and television broadcast right was included as an annex in the Malaysia Agreement which garnered autonomy in this area, among others.

 Television advertising started on 15 January 1964.